kcyarn/markdown-document/README.md

 ### Autosave

+Continue writing content here.
+See if it still fires.

 - **Saves as you write!**
   * Go to Settings(ctrl-,) -> Packages -> markdown-document -> Settings -> Set "Enable Autosave"